§ 2301 Declaration of purpose.

 4. In connection with any application for a policy of insurance submitted to such person by such borrower, or in connection with any policy of insurance thereafter issued to such borrower by such person, fail to disclose or cause to be disclosed to such borrower that such policy, if and when issued, is not a direct liability of such bank or trust company, and that only the assets of the insurer issuing such policy are applicable to the payment and satisfaction of claims made thereunder.

 b.
-The prohibitions set forth in subparagraphs a.2. and 3. of this subdivision shall be applicable only with respect to "an individual borrower," as defined in § 930(f) of Title 5.
+The prohibitions set forth in paragraphs (23)a.2. and 3. of this section shall be applicable only with respect to "an individual borrower,'' as defined in § 930(f) of Title 5.

 c.
-The Commissioner shall by regulation promulgated after consultation with the Bank Commissioner provide for the adequate disclosure of the prohibitions set forth in this subdivision.
+The Commissioner shall by regulation promulgated after consultation with the Bank Commissioner provide for the adequate disclosure of the prohibitions set forth in this paragraph.

 (24) Discriminatory practices against victims of abuse regarding life and health insurance. — A person or entity engaged in the business of life and/or health insurance in this State may not: